 The Problem

-This project concerns a commercial building leased by the owner to a tortilla production site from 1998 to 2014.
-When the lease was terminated, the owner alleged that the tenants failed to repair $145K worth of damage to the property.
-Claiming damage to the drywall and overhead doors, water damage, staining from a rodent problem, and more, the owner (plaintiff) sought reimbursement from their former tenant (defendant).
+This project was a commercial building leased to a tortilla production company (tenant and defendant) for 15 years.
+When the tenant decided to not renew the lease and moved out, the owner alleged the tenant failed to repair $145K worth of damage to the property, including drywall, overhead doors, water damage, staining from a rodent problem, and more.

 The Solution